kubedb/cli/docs/concepts/postgres.md

 ### spec.databaseSecret
 `spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `postgres` super user.
-If not set, KubeDB operator creates a new Secret `{tpr-name}-admin-auth` for storing the password for `postgres` superuser for each Postgres object.
-If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.
+If not set, KubeDB operator creates a new Secret `{postgres-object-name}-admin-auth` for storing the password for `postgres` superuser for each Postgres object.
+If you want to use an existing secret please specify that when creating the Postgres object using `spec.databaseSecret.secretName`.

 This secret contains a `.admin` key with a ini formatted key-value pairs.
 Example:
 ```ini